 King Law Gives Back is offering scholarship opportunities to recognize outstanding leadership in young people and help students reach their academic goals.
-Two $1,000 scholarships will be awarded to Western North Carolina and Upstate South Carolina graduating high school seniors.
+One $1,000 scholarship will be awarded to a Western North Carolina or Upstate South Carolina graduating high school senior.

 - Applicants must live and attend high school in a county where a King Law location is established.
 A complete list of our Western North Carolina locations can be found here and Upstate South Carolina locations can be found here.

 - Plan to enroll at an accredited post-secondary education institution during the academic year following high school graduation, Fall 2020

 - Submit a written personal essay via our online application on the following topic: “small towns. big relationships.”
 Describe what this means to you and why it is a part of who you are.